luiscmartinez/blog/src/pages/posts/preface/index.md

 4.

-NO DEGREE in metaphysices = { no future, you are buried in your unsolved bad karma, with little happiness and a lot of [pain, misery] } for thousands of years
+NO DEGREE in Metaphysics = { no future, you are buried in your unsolved bad karma, with little happiness and a lot of [pain, misery] } for thousands of years

 Who would want to countine this for thousands of years ?